jmmoser/thingworx-jest/README.md

-# Jest JavaScript Testing Framework for ThingWorx services
+# Jest JavaScript Testing Framework for ThingWorx Services

 ### Installation
-1. Create a generic thing (e.g. _JestFramework_)
+1. Create a generic thing and give it a name (e.g. _JestFramework_)
 2. Add a new service on the thing
 3. Give the service a name (e.g. _importScript_)
 3. Set the output of the service to STRING data type
-4. Copy the contents of *jest.js* and paste into the service script text editor
+4. Copy the contents of _jest.js_ and paste into the service script text editor
 5. Save the service
 6. Save the thing